ZachTippit/ZachTippit/README.md

 # Hi, I'm Zach 👋

 I'm a **Full-Stack Software Engineer** and **Data Visualization Consultant** based out of Denver, CO.
-Self-proclaimed a *Zach of All Trades*, I've worked professionally as a mechanical engineer, technical consultant, creative producer and emergency responder.
+Self-proclaimed a **_Zach of All Trades_**, I've worked professionally as a mechanical engineer, technical consultant, creative producer and emergency responder.
 Give me a problem and situational pressure and I will bring you a solution!
 Currently working on a number of personal projects to improve and broaden my skill set as a Software Engineer.

 <!-- Portfolio -->
 ## Portfolio & Skills

+Here's a broad overview of my coding input so far.
+I am proficient in the MERN stack and looking to further improve my skills in this area.

 <div style="display:inline;">
   <img valign="top" src="https://github-readme-stats.vercel.app/api?username=ZachTippit&theme=radical"/>
   <img valign="top" src="https://github-readme-stats.vercel.app/api/top-langs/?username=ZachTippit&layout=compact&show_icons=true&theme=radical"/>
 </div>
 </br>

-Check out my repos or portfolio for specific projects!
+Check out my repos or <a href="https://www.zachtippit.com">portfolio</a> for specific projects!
 Here are some of the tech skills that I have used in the past:

 ### Projects Built With:
 ![React](https://img.shields.io/badge/-React-05122A?style=flat&logo=react)&nbsp;